Rubusch/linux-c/README.md

 # Kernel Code Snippets

 No guarantee, use the code snippets at your own risk.
 This is just a collection code snippets.
+The sources are typically build by a Makefile as external kernel module.

 ## Usage